 Accidents happen so it's a good idea to know a head of time what you are required to do if you are involved in a crash in Florida.
 First and foremost you must stop.
 And if anyone is hurt you are required to get help.
 In addition you must give your name, address, and vehicle registration number to others involved in the accident.

-Florida has close to 250,000 vehicle crashes every year and most common cause is careless driving, which means the driver was not driving taking into account curves, width of road, traffic, corners, the grade of the road (steepness), and other conditions that effect driving.
+Florida has over 395,000 vehicle crashes every year and most common cause is careless driving, which means the driver was not driving taking into account curves, width of road, traffic, corners, the grade of the road (steepness), and other conditions that effect driving.

 If you leave the scene of an accident that involves injuries without providing your information your license may be revoked.